JumboCode/sibling-connection/README.md

 * Slack

 ## Build Status
-Our project is nearly complete.
-While work still needs to be done in order to polish the website and make it completely responsive across all devices, almost all the front end has been finished.
-Furthermore, we need to rework and incorporate the backend from the BINJ project to fit the needs our client.
+The front-end of the project is nearly complete.
+Work still needs to be done - we need to make certain elements more consistent across all pages, ensure a seamless responsive design across all screen size, and polish the design and code as a whole.
+Furthermore, Sibling Connections requested an easy-to-use "back office" that will allow them to add/edit events and photographs.
+This feature still needs to be implemented.
+We had originally planned to simply rework and incorporate the backend from the project JumboCode completed for the [Boston Institute for Nonprofit Journalism](https://medium.com/binj-reports).
+However, we may forgo this plan in favor of creating a new JumboCode project that will produce this backend from scratch.
+The plan for the backend will be finalized after consulting with both the JumboCode executive board and Sibling Connections.

 ## Team
+* Matthew Langen (2019) - *Project Lead / Head Designer*
+* Olivia MacDougal (2018) - *Project Lead / Head Programmer*
+* Alice Dempsey (2021) - *Front End Developer*
+* Monique Dubois (2021) - *Front End Developer*
+* Daniel Jelcic (2019) - *Graphic Designer*
+* Peter Lam (2020) - *Front End Developer*
+* David Massart (2021) - *Front End Developer*
+* Khaliun Olivia Narangerel (2021) - *Graphic Designer / Front End Developer*
+* Naoki Okada (2021) - *Front End Developer*